 |Strengthen early linkage to care and retention in care.||

-|Evaluate patient’s knowledge about HIV disease, prevention and treatment and, on the basis of the assessment, provide HIV-related information.||
+|Evaluate patient’s knowledge about HIV infection, prevention, and treatment and, based on this assessment, provide HIV-related information.||

-|Identify facilitators, potential barriers to adherence, and necessary medication management skills before starting ART medication.||
+|Identify facilitators, potential barriers to adherence, and necessary medication management skills both before starting ART and on an ongoing basis.||

 |Provide needed resources.||